 - At day 90, write the citation-share report and compare against the day-46 baseline.

 Gate: citation share up by at least 30 percent on the tracked prompt list.
-If not, the structural work has gaps; redo the audit before adding more content.
+If not, the structural work has gaps.
+Redo the audit before adding more content.

 Closing